What Happens to Your Body When You Don't Drink Enough Water

 Read more: How Water and Health Are Connected

-So, what happens if you don't drink enough?
-Here are 10 potential side effects of not getting enough water.
+So, what happens to your body if you don't drink enough?
+Here are 10 not-so-pleasant side effects you might experience.

 Water is good for your ticker, too.
-According to a study in BMC Cardiovascular Disorders, not drinking enough water and being dehydrated can raise risk of strokes and prolong recovery time, if you've had one.
+According to a study in BMC Cardiovascular Disorders, being dehydrated can raise risk of strokes and prolong recovery time, if you've had one.
 So, to keep your heart in tip-top-shape, pay attention to how much you're drinking.
-If your pee is yellow or you feel faint, drink some water pronto.
+If your pee is dark yellow or you feel faint, drink some water pronto.

-Unless you want to isolate people at the office, get your drinking regimen in check, as dehydration can make you irritable and cranky, too.
+Your family and friends might want you to get your drinking regimen in check, as dehydration can make you irritable and cranky, too.
 Two studies that took place at the University of Connecticut studied both men and women on a series of cognitive tests, and they saw that being dehydrated led them to a bad mood, drowsiness and even headaches.

-Sometimes we confuse thirst with hunger, so it's smart to drink water when you feel a craving coming on instead of digging right into the cookie jar.
-That's why it's a good idea to drink water before sitting down to a meal, as you may consume fewer calories and you'll have a better sense of your hunger cues and appetite, as shown in a 2018 study in the journal Clinical Nutrition Research.
+Sometimes we confuse thirst with hunger, so it's smart to drink water when you feel a craving coming on to help you distinguish what your body really needs.
+That's why it's a good idea to drink water before sitting down to a meal.
+You may consume fewer calories and you'll have a better sense of your hunger cues and appetite, as shown in a 2018 study in the journal Clinical Nutrition Research.
 Water can prevent you from being super-hungry as you sit down to eat, and listening to your thirst and hunger cues can give you insight into what your body really wants.

 That's right, your metabolism also naturally slows down when you're thirsty.
 As shown in a small study from The Journal of Clinical Endocrinology and Metabolism, 17 ounces of water (around two glasses) can increase the metabolism by 30%, which is substantial when you're looking to lose weight.
-(Get four more, easy metabolism-boosting strategies.)
+(Get four more, easy ways to support healthy metabolism.)

 Since your brain needs water, when it's lacking it can lead to headaches and fatigue.
 So, before taking medication, have some water first and rest.
 That head pain might go away without you needing to take any other measures.
 Learn more about headache triggers and myths.